bounded-systems/hooksmith/docs/WORKTREE_SETUP.md

 # Check port allocation
 workbloom list

+# Smart cleanup
+workbloom cleanup --status
 ```

 ## Best Practices

 1. **Use Descriptive Branch Names**: Use clear, descriptive branch names that indicate the purpose (e.g., `feature/user-authentication`, `bugfix/login-error`)

-2. **Leverage Tool Strengths**:
+2. **Leverage Workbloom's Features**:
-   - Use Workbloom for automatic file copying and port allocation
+   - Use automatic file copying for consistent environments
-   - Use gwtr for configuration layers and named worktrees
+   - Take advantage of port allocation for local development
-   - Use wtp for hook-based automation
+   - Use smart cleanup for maintenance

 3. **Regular Cleanup**: Periodically remove worktrees that are no longer needed to keep your workspace organized

 4. **Consistent Setup**: Use the `--setup` flag when creating worktrees to ensure consistent environment setup

-5. **Tool Preference**: Configure your preferred tool in `.worktree-config.jsonc` for consistent behavior
+5. **Configuration Management**: Keep `.workbloom` configuration in version control for team consistency

 6. **Integration**: Leverage the integration points with Lefthook and WASM components for automated workflows

-7. **Configuration Management**: Keep configuration files in version control for team consistency
+7. **Direct Workbloom Usage**: For advanced features, use Workbloom commands directly when needed

 ## Related Documentation